mco-gh/mco.dev/content/post/awesome-blog-intro.md

 My greatest triumph was [this article](http://mkcohen.com/how-the-web-works-in-one-easy-lesson), which was once the top organic result returned by a Google search of "how the web works".
-Sadly, I've now fallen to the digital Siberia page two results, but it was fun breathing the rarified air of a top Google search result.
+Sadly, I've now fallen to the digital Siberia of page two results, but it was fun breathing the rarified air of a top Google search result.

 During this time, I learned a valuable lesson: **if you write about something you really love,